dpplweb/dppl-content/_posts/roberta/0203-01-01-computers.md

 ###What You Need to Know

-- The second floor computers are only for children under 14 or parents working with small children.
+- The second floor computers are only for children under 14 or parents helping small children.

 - The fourth floor computers are for adults and older teens.